Ironikus/email-encoder-bundle/readme.txt

 * Title icon on Admin Options Page was made by [Jack Cai](http://www.doublejdesign.co.uk/)

 == Changelog ==

+= 2.1.8: August 27, 2023 =
+* Security Patch for XSS vulnerability within the [eeb_mailto] shortcode when using the "email" tag (Thanks to Wordfence)

 = 2.1.7: June 23, 2023 =
 * Tweak: Provide compatibility with the Avada Builder